Cryptolens/cryptolens-cpp/README.md

  * Open the solution file *vsprojects/Cryptolens.sln* in Visual Studio.
  * Set platform and configuration as appropriate, e.g. *x64* and *Debug*
  * Build the project in Visual Studio
  * Now the folder *vsprojects/Output/$Platform/$Configuration/* contains the *Cryptolens.lib* file.
-With platform and configuration as above, the file is *vsprojects/Output/x64/Debug/Cryptolens.lib*
+With platform set to "x64" and configuration set to "Debug", the file is *vsprojects/Output/x64/Debug/Cryptolens.lib*

 Now we can build the example project:

  * Open *examples/VisualStudio/VisualStudio.sln*
  * Set configuration and platform in the same way as when building the library
  * Build and run the project.

-> For setting up your own Visual Studio project to use the library, we have a step-by-step guide with pre-compiled binaries [here](https://help.cryptolens.io/web-api/cpp/windows).

 ## Library overview